Camtasia Instructor Guide

 Privacy Yes Does not run online, so privacy is not a concern as long as your device is secure.

-Similar UBC-Supported Tools Y Kaltura is also centrally supported for recording and editing videos.
+Similar UBC-Supported Tools Y Other tools for recording and editing videos are also centrally supported.

 What can I use it for?